angelicaTonelli/KTH-Machine-Learning-Projects/README.md

 ## Projects

 ### Support Vector Machines
-Implementation and analysis of linear and nonlinear SVM classifiers, including:
+Implementation and analysis of linear and nonlinear SVM classifiers.
-- hard and soft margin classification
-- kernel methods
-- polynomial and RBF kernels
-- decision boundary analysis
-- effect of hyperparameters and data distributions

 ### Decision Trees
 Implementation and analysis of decision-tree-based classification methods.